Type 2 Diabetes Guide

 What Causes Diabetes, and How Can You Lower Your Risk?

-Type 2 Diabetes is a growing problem.
-Modern lifestyle choices has caused a balloon in diagnoses.
-So what causes diabetes?
-Here are a few of the more common causes:
+Type 2 diabetes is a growing problem.
+Modern lifestyle choices have caused a . ?
+Here are a few of the more common causes.

-• Being overweight or obese.
-Extra fat contributes to insulin resistance, which in turn can eventually turn into diabetes.
+• Being .
+Extra fat contributes to , which in turn can eventually develop into diabetes.

 • Being older.
 Diabetes is more common in people age 50 or older (although it can occur at any age, and is unfortunately being diagnosed more and more in children).

-It should also be noted that while diabetes can affect your lifestyle in a pretty major way, it can also lead to nasty complications such as kidney disease and heart attack or stroke.
+It should also be noted that while diabetes can affect your lifestyle in a pretty major way, it can also lead to additional such as and .

-You can lower your risk of developing the disease now that you know what causes diabetes.
-If you haven't already done so, start making healthier food choices (a dietician or nutritionist can assist you if you need help) and begin a regular exercise routine.
+You can now that you know what causes diabetes.
+If you haven't already done so, start making healthier food choices (a dietitian or nutritionist can assist you if you need help) and begin a regular exercise routine.
 Both a proper diet and exercise can make it easier to lose weight too.
-Visit your doctor and advise him if you have been experiencing any signs of diabetes.
-And get tested - many people are unaware they have the disease!
-Making your health a priority can help to prevent or delay a diagnosis of Type 2 diabetes.
-Find out how you can win the fight against diabetes!
+Visit your doctor and advise him if you have been experiencing any .
+And - many people are unaware they have the disease!
+Making your health a priority can help to prevent or delay a diagnosis of type 2 diabetes.

 Additional Reading: